-For the above mentioned applications that can be correctly identified at a pre-determined point in the live session, the firewall implicitly will allow the enabler app.
+For the above-mentioned applications that can be correctly identified at a pre-determined point in the live session, the firewall will implicitly allow the enabler app.
 For this reason the firewall uses the “uses-apps” and “implicit-uses-apps” part of the content updates metadata for the given application.

-For applications that have a list of apps in the “implicit-uses-apps”, those applications will be implicitly allowed and no separate security rule is needed to allow them.
+For applications that have a list of apps in the “implicit-uses-apps”, those applications will be implicitly allowed, and no separate security rule is needed to allow them.

-For applications that do not have a list of apps in the “implicit-uses-apps” and have list of apps in the “uses-apps” part of the application definition, there is a need to explicitly allow them (the enabler applications) so that the dependent application is allowed.
+For applications that do not have a list of apps in the “implicit-uses-apps” and have a list of apps in the “uses-apps” part of the application definition, there is a need to explicitly allow them (the enabler applications) so that the dependent application is allowed.
 This can be added in a separate security rule, or in the same rule that is allowing the dependent app.

 The application definition can be checked to see if there is a need to explicitly allow the enabler applications.
 Run with the following command from configuration mode: